 - Information Sources and Services

-The program offers training that mirrors real life, work environment.
+This library science degree program offers training that mirrors real life, work environment.
 In this regard, the faculty in the university works closely with the MIS students so as to encourage them to take up various internships in media production projects, libraries and undertaking research fieldwork.

 Currently being offered at the School of Information, College of Communication & Information, this MIS program focuses on professional foundations, information organization, policy and management and research.
 With regards to diversity, the University has three main Master's degrees on offer—Master of Arts, Master of library and information studies as well as Master of Science in information technology.
 Each of these programs is delivered entirely online through preset class schedules.
 As such, students taking this program need to be available for classed for two hours everyday, between Monday and Thursday.
 In order to accommodate international students and those with busy schedules, the University offers several online class times.
 Some of the specializations provided by this University in library and information sciences include: